sholly/servicemesh-demo/README.md

 `oc apply -f deployments/application.yaml`

 When app is deployed,
-run ./gentraffic in on term
+run ./gentraffic.sh in on terminal window.

-run ./watchlogs in other
+run ./watchlogs.sh  in another terminal window.

 Note how traffic is going to v10 only